RV Towing Tips: How To Pull A TOAD With Your Motorhome

 Here's an overview of towing laws by state.

-Your first choice is to carry the vehicle on a flatbed or enclosed trailer.
 This trailer will support the complete vehicle and will have its own brakes and light system, assuring its acceptance by all states.

-Advantages: You’re not adding unnecessary mileage to your second vehicle, and you can pretty much bring along any vehicle you choose.
+- Advantages: You’re not adding unnecessary mileage to your second vehicle, and you can pretty much bring along any vehicle you choose.

 - Disadvantages: Cost.
 This will be a sizable investment that will also dramatically affect your mileage.
 The total combined weight may very well be more then the capabilities of the average motorhome.
-For the average RV’er this isn’t a very practical solution.
+For the average RVer, this isn’t a very practical solution.

-A second method is to use a tow bar.
-This is a very common way to transport your wheels behind an RV.
+This is a very common way to transport a vehicle behind an RV.
 Again, every state is different as to what is acceptable.

-My own experience involves towing a Ford Festiva behind a 37-foot Bounder motorhome with a StowMaster tow bar.
 I had safety cables and the Festiva was wired so that its taillights were activated by the taillights of the motorhome.
 This set-up worked very well for our situation.
-The car was small, lightweight, and didn’t have any noticeable affect on mileage or handling.
+The car was small, lightweight, and didn’t have any noticeable effect on mileage or handling.

 One thing I like about tow bars is the fact that most of them fold up, making them small and compact for storage when not in use.

 The only disadvantage would be maneuvering backwards.
 You cannot back up the RV while you have a car on a tow bar.
 Why?
-Because the front wheels of the car will turn the wrong way and you will drag the car -- putting extreme stress on the steering components.
+Because the front wheels of the car will turn the wrong way and you will drag the car — putting extreme stress on the steering components.

 You see, most motorhomes have an extended overhang to the rear.
 There are still many feet of motorhome beyond the rear wheels This magnifies the stress when attempting to turn in reverse.
 Serious damage will occur to your towed car unless you unhook it from the motorhome when circumstances arise and you are forced to back up.